darrensheng1325/zelda-multiplayer-rpg/DESIGN.md

 ## User Interface
 Main screen:
-1. Game Board: Displays a grid-based game world with players and enemies.
+1. Game Board: Displays a grid-based game world with players, enemies, rocks, and tree-like flowers.
 2. Game Over Overlay: Shows when a player collides with an enemy, displaying the score and a restart button.

 The UI is responsive and adapts to different screen sizes, with the game board centered in the viewport.
+Rocks are displayed as gray squares, while trees are represented as green flower-like shapes with small trunks, creating a more visually appealing and nature-inspired obstacle.

 ## Security Considerations
 - Input validation: Ensure all player movements are validated on the server-side to prevent cheating.